 And over-controlling will cause all the new student pilots to overshoot their desired altitude and attitude.

 Do not have a death grip on the yoke.
-Control the yoke as smoothly as you can.
+Control the stick as smoothly as you can.

-The more fluid you are with the controls, the higher the airplane will respond instead of reacting.
+The more fluid you are with the controls, the higher the airplane’s response instead of reacting.